OliverEdholm/Image-Retrieval/README.md

 ### Todos
 * Add bottleneck layer from trained Convolutional Autoencoder as feature vector.
 * More ways of doing NN search.
+* Adversarial loss on autoencoder.
 * Visualize embeddings through tensorboard.
+* Clean the code.

 ### Other
 Made by Oliver Edholm, 14 years old.